chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 ### Controlling your node on the Dashboard

-The Node control part of the Terminal controls of the Dashboard are pretty self explanatory.
+The Node control part of the Terminal controls of the Dashboard is pretty self explanatory.
 From left to right you stop the node, update the node and/or the system and start the node again.

 ![alt text](https://github.com/inlak16/AMB-NET-Touchbar-Dashboard/blob/master/tutorial-images/16.png)